XenonDB/Chromatic-Dream-in-the-Sky/README.md

 # Chromatic-Dream-in-the-Sky
 A setting of WIP modpack "Chromatic Dream in the Sky"

-These setting don't include "mods" folder
+These settings doesn't include "mods" folder